gbdev/pandocs/content/Video_Display.md

 # VRAM Tile Data

-Tile data is stored in VRAM at addresses \$8000-$97FF; with each tile taking 16 bytes, this area defines data for 384 tiles.
+Tile data is stored in VRAM in the memory area at \$8000-$97FF; with each tile taking 16 bytes, this area defines data for 384 tiles.
 In CGB Mode, this is doubled (768 tiles) because of the two VRAM banks.

 Each tile has 8x8 pixels and has a color depth of 4 colors/gray shades.
-Tiles can be displayed as part of the Background/Window map, and/or as OBJ tiles (foreground sprites).
+Tiles can be displayed as part of the Background/Window maps, and/or as OBJ tiles (foreground sprites).
 Note that OBJs don't use color 0 - it's transparent instead.